aws-ia/terraform-aws-eks-blueprints-teams/tests/complete/README.md

-# Amazon EKS Blueprints Teams - Complete
+# Amazon EKS Blueprints Teams - Complete test

 Configuration in this directory creates:

+- A VPC (required to support module/eks)
-- An EKS cluster (required to support module/tests)
+- An EKS cluster (required to support module/teams)
-- An administrative team
+- An Administrative team with unrestricted access to cluster resources
+- A Platform team team with access to manage namespaced resources but **not** cluster-wide resources
-- A red team which demonstrates creating one team per module definition
+- A Red team which demonstrates creating one team per module definition
 - Blue teams which demonstrates creating multiple teams per module definition

 ## Usage